Skip to main content

 Five redemptions worth aiming for

-1. Park Hyatt Maldives, 5 nights — 225,000 points (peak season) saves $12,000+.
+1. Park Hyatt Maldives, 5 nights — 175,000–375,000 points depending on tier; at Top-tier weeks that saves $12,000+.
 Single best aspirational redemption in the points game.

-2. Andaz Costa Rica, 4 nights — 84,000–100,000 points off the rainy-season shoulder.
+2. Andaz Costa Rica, 4 nights — ~80,000–160,000 points off the rainy-season shoulder.
 Often $1,800+ cash.

-3. Hyatt Regency Maui, 7 nights peak — 105,000–126,000 points → $3,500+ cash.
+3. Hyatt Regency Maui, 7 nights — 84,000–175,000 points → $3,500+ cash.

-4. Park Hyatt Sydney, 3 nights — 75,000–105,000 points → $2,400+.
+4. Park Hyatt Sydney, 3 nights — 75,000–165,000 points → $2,400+.
 Sydney Opera House views included.

-5. Park Hyatt Niseko ski week — 5 nights = 175,000 points peak → $4,500+ cash on ski-season weeks.
+5. Park Hyatt Niseko ski week — 5 nights at Upper/Top ski-season pricing → $4,500+ cash equivalent.

 For under-the-radar value, look at Hyatt Regency Aruba, Andaz London Liverpool Street mid-week, or Hyatt Regency Kyoto in spring.

-Decision Framework — which card to use for Hyatt points
+Decision framework — which card to use for Hyatt points

 Common mistakes

-• Skipping the Status match.
+• Skipping the status match.
 Hyatt status (Explorist, Globalist) often matches from Marriott Titanium or Hilton Diamond.
 If you have status with another chain, ask Hyatt before transferring points blindly.

 • Forgetting Suite Upgrades.
 Hyatt Globalists can use Suite Upgrade Awards at booking.
 A 4-night Cat 5 paid stay can become a 4-night suite stay with a single SUA.
-Combine with points and you've effectively reduced the points cost.

 Compare deeper